UntitledModGame/UntitledModGame.github.io/blog/2023-09-23_properties.md

 ent dmg = 6
 ```
 Uh oh!<br/>
-Yeah this is clearly a terrible way to represent properties.
+Yeah we clearly need a smarter system.

 # Ok.
 How should we do it then?